grammyjs/website/site/docs/guide/introduction.md

 ## Prerequisites to Getting Started

-> Skip the rest of this page if you already know how to develop Deno, Bun or Node.js application, and [get started](./getting-started).
+> Skip the rest of this page if you already know how to develop Deno, Bun, or Node.js application, and [get started](./getting-started).

 Here are a few interesting things about programming---things that are essential to coding, yet rarely explained because most developers think they are self-evident.